lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 can be changed.
 Notice that user ID is disabled so that it can’t be changed.

 Also, password can be updated with same policy as creating a new user.
+Username and Fullname can contain up to 64 characters.

 .. image:: user_update_dialog.png
    :width: 350